oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/horizontal-scaling/auto-scaling.md

 In the helidon-kubernetes project in the cloud-native-kubernetes/auto-scaling folder run the following.
 You must to replace <external IP> here with the one for your ingress controller (see the expansion section above for details of how to get this if you've forgotten)

+  6. Switch to the auto scling directory

+  - `cd $HOME/helidon-kubernetes/cloud-native-kubernetes/auto-scaling`

-- In the OCI Cloud Shell
+  7. Start a load generator.
+In the OCI Cloud Shell

   -  `bash generate-load.sh <external IP> 0.1`

 Note that the 0.1 controls how long the script waits, depending on how fast things respond below you may need to adjust the rate up (fewer requests) or down (more requests) If you chose an especially powerful processor you may need to open another cloud window in your browser and run a second load in that as well, or adjust the CPU available to the pod.